 The S/Max isn’t just a tweaked X-Max.
 It’s different.
-(The S/Race (92mm last) was also new last year, but let’s stay on point.)
+(The S/Race (92mm last) was also new in 2019, but let’s stay on point.)
 The mono-injected frame delivers the snow feel of the best race boots, and the closeness of the light shell makes it feel even less like a foreign object and more like a second skin.

-For 2020, Salomon has applied the S/Max makeover machine to its bread-and-butter, 100mm Pro series.
-S/Pro is a complete redesign, with a new last, new plastic and new shell/cuff structure.
+In 2020, Salomon applied the S/Max makeover machine to its wheelhouse, medium-width Pro series.
+S/Pro was a complete redesign, with a new last, new plastic and new shell/cuff structure.
 By mixing the elastomer that makes shell customization possible into the PU pellet, the new material more evenly distributes the two components.
 The net effect is the total heating time is down to two minutes, with the same, near miraculous results.

 Not all brands – or veteran bootfitters – are fans of heat-molding shells.
 (BTW, everybody’s liners are heat-moldable, without exception.)
 Yet it’s hard for this observer and practitioner to see how the conscientious application of this technology is anything but beneficial.
 It won’t solve all boot-fit and/or stance problems, nor will it solve world hunger, but it sure solves any routine fit issues.